tautvydasversockas/CSharp_Beginners_Course/02-data-types-and-variables/README.md

 - Rename method `IncrementCount` to `AddAnimal`.
 - Rename button to `Add animal`.

-We also have to rename those methods and variables in all places they are used.
+We also have to rename those methods and variables in all places they are used:
 ```cshtml
 @page "/animalregistration"